 The specific objectives of this funding opportunity are:

 - To provide recognition and funding to academic health research trainees;

 - To provide a reliable supply of highly skilled and qualified researchers.

 Additional funds are available through this competition to support Fellowship award applications in the following specific research areas:

-- The Nominated Principal Applicant must be a trainee (and maintain such status throughout the award duration) and meet the minimum commitment of 75% of their time in the proposed research training (Research + Course Work) throughout the tenure of their award.
+- As of the application deadline, the Nominated Principal Applicant must be a trainee (and maintain such status throughout the award duration) and meet the minimum commitment of 75% of their time in the proposed research training (Research + Course Work) throughout the tenure of their award.
 Note: For the purpose of this funding opportunity, trainees cannot hold or be on leave from an independent research position.

 - A primary supervisor must be identified on the application.
 An additional supervisor may also be identified.